Skip to contents

 bio_future <- subset(bio_future, negate = TRUE, drops)

-If you are following the vignette along locally and decided to plot(bio_current) and plot(bio_future) you would find that they look very similar.
-While the plots look very similar, when showing one raster stack after another, we can diff the two products to see where the largest changes in geographic space will occur.
+If you are following the vignette locally, you will find that plot(bio_current) and plot(bio_future) look very similar.
+While the plots look very similar when showing one raster stack after another, we can diff the two products to see where the largest changes occur in geographic space.

 pct_diff <- function(x, y){((x - y)/((x + y)/2)) * 100}